dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 While this works just fine I'm concerned about speed.
 It takes a second or two to respond (ignoring the Function warm up time after a period of inactivity).
 I don't think the speed will be the Function code execution, but rather the cumulative over-the-wire and response times.
 I also need to check the geographic regions all align (Europe in my case).

 As this is a serverless backend with no state storage the same code will run for every similar endpoint.
 Apart from the speed concern, we can tidy up the code to be more DRY by moving the code to get the access_token into a module shared by all the Functions in the Function App.
 Or even making it a npm package.

+A final question exists on how to handle token expiry.
+We can get new tokens, possibly with a Refresh Toekns but it's not clear how to update the access token that Auth0 holds.
+If we can't then the code will hsve to be changed so Auth0's copy is not treaded as the master record.

 Please do ping me if you have any comments or optimisations.